dbl-works/terraform/stack/README.md

 - Container Orchestration (ECS) and Container Registry (ECR) as well as all networking requied to run the containers (e.g. Load Balancer, VPC, Subnets, Security Groups, ...)
 - DNS and CDN via Cloudflare and S3 for the frontend
 - IAM Roles and Policies for the backend to access other AWS services
+- Various supporting resources such as CloudTrail, GitHub backups, alerts, etc.

 ## Usage